Earth Hands Therapies

 Will I be covered during the session?

-What will the bodywork or massage feel like?
+What will the bodywork therapy feel like?

-Are there different kinds of bodywork therapies and massage?
+Are there different kinds of bodywork therapies?

 How will I feel after the treatment session?